 Gertrude Rush was the first African-American woman to be admitted to the practice of law in Iowa, in 1918.
 She began to study law in 1908 under the tutoring of her husband, James Rush.
 She sat for and passed the Iowa bar examination in the summer of 1918.
 She was the first and only African-American woman practicing law in Iowa, until 1953, when Willie Stevenson Glanton was admitted to practice law in Iowa.
 Gertrude Rush became one of the founders of the National Bar Association after she and four other black lawyers were denied membership in the American Bar Association in 1924.
 The National Bar Association was officially founded in 1925 and incorporated in 1926.
 Gertrude Rush was also a composer of religious songs and was active in many church and civic organizations.

-Iowa is very pleased to announce the following recipients of this year's awards, who will be honored on August 18, 2020 at our Annual Award Ceremony.
+Iowa is very pleased to announce the following recipients of this year's awards.
+The recipients were honored on August 18, 2020 at our Annual Award Ceremony.

 Arabella Mansfield Award: Mary Pat Gunderson